 Spring surveys of the Isle of Man's scallop populations have been undertaken annually since 1992 (Beukers-Stewart et al., 2003).
-The 2023 spring scallop survey was undertaken by the R.V.
-Prince Madog over 9 days from 31st March - 8thth April 2023.
-A total of 52 survey stations were sampled (Figure 7).
+The 2024 spring scallop survey was undertaken by the R.V.
+Prince Madog over 7 days from 8th - 14th April 2024.
+A total of 35 survey stations were sampled (Figure 7); this was lower than usual due to adverse weather conditions during the survey period which limited the number of viable surveying days.
 The standard survey gear comprises of a set of four Newhaven dredges: two with 80 mm ring diameter and 9 teeth of 110 mm [king dredges] and two with 55 mm ring diameter and 10 teeth of 60 mm [queen dredges].
 At each station the dredges are towed at 2.6 knots for 20 minutes with the direction of the tow dependent on tidal state and current condition.
 For each tow the total biomass of king and queen scallops is recorded by dredge and a subsample of 90 queen scallops and 90 king scallops from each dredge are then weighed and measured (king scallops are also aged).

-Figure 7: A map showing the location of all 2023 survey stations.
+Figure 7: A map showing the location of all 2024 survey stations.
 Historical stations (i.e. those sampled from 1992) all have three letters (i.e. EDG, SED) while stations added from 2012 onwards are all labelled ST with a number (i.e. ST21, ST50).
 Fisher-suggested stations (labelled F with a number (i.e. F6, F8)) were added in 2016 and finer resolution stations added in 2021 following discussions with the MFPO are labelled FS with a number (i.e. FS2, FS11).